Direct Collapse to Precursors of Supermassive Black Hole Seeds:Radiation-feedback-generated Outflows: Results

-We observe multiple dense shells which form as a result of the cold material injection from the accretion flow.
+We observe multiple dense shells which form as a result of the cold material injection by the accretion flow to the region above and below the disk.
 Figure\,\ref{fig:sketch} provides the sketch of the inflow and outflows interaction driven by the radiation force, formation of the dense outer shell, and the backflow of the shocked ambient accretion and shocked wind.
 These shells move faster than the outermost shell, and are recognizable by high density and low temperature in Figure\,\ref{fig:profile}.
 They approach and merge with the outer shell, which has $T\sim 10^4$\,K. In the outer shell, we do not resolve between the post-shock ambient accreting matter and that of the shocked wind, as these mix quickly.
 Figure\,\ref{fig:profile} displays the properties of the outflow along the ray with $\theta=\pi$.
-At $t = 3\times 10^3$\,yr, i.e., the last frame in the run, we observe continued expansion of the shell which has a clearly elongated shape.
+Initially, the bubble is strongly elongated, but by $t = 3.2\times 10^3$\,yr, it became more round, which points to the dominating role of thermal pressure gradients compared the radiation force.
 Note the very shallow, nearly constant density profile in the cavity, forming a broad plateau.

-The accreting material appears to be injected into the cavities sporadically and can be distinguished by the low temperature and high density initially, and additional gas is ablated by the radiation hitting the accretion disk.
+The accreting material appears to be injected into the cavities sporadically and can be distinguished by the low temperature and high density initially, and additional gas is ablated by the radiation hitting the accretion disk and its surrounding disky accretion flow.
 We observe the mass loading of the wind inside the cavities.
 The injected material, when accelerated, is squeezed into thin shells as it expands.
 The velocities of these shells are much faster than that of the outermost shell.
 Hence they quickly reach the outer shell and contribute to the column density there.

-As the accretion flow produces an azimuthally-distributed wedge around the sink and its accretion disk, some of the accretion inflow will be ablated radiatively and hydrodynamical.
+As the accretion flow produces an azimuthally-distributed and inclined wedge around the sink and its accretion disk, some of the accretion inflow will be ablated radiatively and hydrodynamically.
 The surface area of the accretion flow increases with radius and will contribute progressively more to the mass-loaded wind --- indeed, the outflow rate increases with the distance from the sink, as we show below.